 5. This plant grows to about a foot tall.
 It has unusual reproductive habits.
 It grows plantlets from the petiole near the base of each leaf.
 The plantlets (sometimes called ‘daughters’) drop off, fall in the soil, and take root there.
 It can also reproduce by rhizomes and by seeds.
 Click to know more.

-Want more practice?
-If you are a Green Seattle Forest Steward or ‘Dedicated Volunteer’ check out the monthly trainings to keep your plant identification and technical skills sharp.
+If you are a Green Seattle Forest Steward or ‘Dedicated Volunteer’ check out the available trainings to keep your plant identification and technical skills sharp.
 For those who want to practice plant identification for continuing education or private property projects, several local organizations offer classes.
 Consider classes and events through Seattle Parks and Recreation, Tilth Alliance, Washington Native Plant Society, or UW Botanic Gardens.